HaliteChallenge/Halite-II/website/learn-programming-challenge/halite-cli-and-tools/game-data.md

 ## Tools

 Our deep learning team has provided an easy to use script to download games from the top tier bucket for a given day.
 The script should work on Mac and Linux OS'es.
-If you need a windows version, we are looking for a community [contribution](https://github.com/HaliteChallenge/Halite-II) on this front.
+If you need a windows version, we are looking for a community [contribution](https://github.com/HaliteChallenge/Halite-II){:target="_blank"}on this front.

 [Download: Halite Games Download Tool](https://storage.cloud.google.com/halite-assets/game_download.zip)

 ### Prerequisites

-We [zstd](http://facebook.github.io/zstd/) to compress our replay files so you need to have these zstd tools in your path for the script to work.
+We [zstd](http://facebook.github.io/zstd/){:target="_blank"} to compress our replay files so you need to have these zstd tools in your path for the script to work.

-* Download the [latest release](https://github.com/facebook/zstd/releases) of zstd
+* Download the [latest release](https://github.com/facebook/zstd/releases){:target="_blank"} of zstd
 * Unzip and run `make install` on the root folder

 ### Usage